roi-bs-2/microservices-demo/GETTING-STARTED.md

 ## Prerequisites

+1. 🔄 Fork the demo repository: https://github.com/port-labs/microservices-demo/tree/main
+   - If you rename the repository, be sure to note the new name for later steps
-1. ✨ Create a free Port account at https://app.getport.io/signup
+2. ✨ Create a free Port account at https://app.getport.io/signup
-2. ✉️ Verify your email address
+3. ✉️ Verify your email address
-3. 🔄 Fork the demo repository: https://github.com/port-labs/microservices-demo/tree/main

 ## Setting Up GitHub Integration